apache/seatunnel/README.md

 SeaTunnel focuses on data integration and data synchronization, and is mainly designed to solve common problems in the field of data integration:

 - Various data sources: There are hundreds of commonly-used data sources of which versions are incompatible.
 With the emergence of new technologies, more data sources are appearing.
 It is difficult for users to find a tool that can fully and quickly support these data sources.
-- Complex synchronization scenarios: Data synchronization needs to support various synchronization scenarios such as offline-full synchronization, offline- incremental synchronization, CDC, real-time synchronization, and full database synchronization.
+- Complex synchronization scenarios: Data synchronization needs to support various synchronization scenarios such as offline-full synchronization, offline-incremental synchronization, CDC, real-time synchronization, and full database synchronization.
 - High demand in resource: Existing data integration and data synchronization tools often require vast computing resources or JDBC connection resources to complete real-time synchronization of massive small tables.
 This has increased the burden on enterprises to a certain extent.
 - Lack of quality and monitoring: Data integration and synchronization processes often experience loss or duplication of data.
 The synchronization process lacks monitoring, and it is impossible to intuitively understand the real-situation of the data during the task process.
 - Complex technology stack: The technology components used by enterprises are different, and users need to develop corresponding synchronization programs for different components to complete data integration.